Landry Fields

 Landry Addison Fields (born June 27, 1988) is an American professional basketball executive and former player.
-He is the general manager of the Atlanta Hawks of the National Basketball Association (NBA).
+He is the former general manager of the Atlanta Hawks of the National Basketball Association (NBA).
 Fields played five seasons in the NBA for the New York Knicks and Toronto Raptors from 2010 through 2015.

 Early life

-Fields was born in Long Beach, California to Steve and Janice Fields.
+Fields was born in Long Beach, California, to Steve and Janice Fields.
 Landry was one of three children and attended Ellwood P. Cubberley Elementary School and later Los Alamitos High School in Los Alamitos, California.
 Fields was a three-year letter-winner on the varsity basketball squad, which he captained during his junior and senior seasons.
 Though he was heavily recruited by Arizona coach Lute Olson and by Gonzaga University, Fields ultimately chose to play for Trent Johnson and Stanford, joining twin brothers Robin and Brook Lopez to create one of the top recruiting classes in the nation.